amalbaccar-hub/microservices-python-grpc-docker-kubernetes/README.md

 # Example application code for microservices with python, grpc, docker and kubernetes
 the goal of this example is mainly to learn and test grpc, docker and kubernetes.
 So to keep things manageable, I defined only two microservices:
 1. **Customer**: is a microservice that registers a new customer and performs basic CRUD operations around the customer.
-2. **Payment**: is a microservice that basically executes a payment and some CRUD operations related to it.
+2. **Payment**: is a microservice that basically executes a payment, and some CRUD operations related to it.
 The payment microservice interacts with the customer microservice to retrieve information about the customer.

 ## Requirements